Why Your Best Consultant's Output Cannot Be Your Agency Workflow Standard

 This is the model Fulton and Warner describe in weaker systems: development depends on which leader you work for, standards live in individual preferences rather than shared norms, and routines are variable rather than structured.
 In their words, "capable juniors often left for environments that would make them better."

-That description fits a significant number of PR agencies I have worked with.
+That description fits a significant number of communications firms I have worked with.
 The senior consultant is excellent.
 The system around them is not.
 When the senior is stretched across too many clients, quality drops.
 When the senior leaves the firm, the knowledge walks out with them.

-The alternative is to design a system where the standard is built in, not carried in one person’s head.
+The alternative is to design an agency workflow where the standard is built in, not carried in one person's head.

-Here is what that looks like in practice, using a press release workflow as the example.
+Here is what that looks like in practice, using a press release as the example.

 Point 1: The work teaches the junior, not the training programme